HannahBeattie/not-a-real-website/README.md

 2. Clone the repository and run npm install from your command line.

-3. Create a '.env.local' file in your cloned repository and use it to store your Contentful access tokens, id and key.
+3. Create a '.env.local' file in your cloned repository and use it to store your environment variables from Contentful

-    - ie.
+    - This is : Any access tokens, id and key, ie.
         - CONTENTFUL_SPACE_ID = YOUR_ID_GOES_HERE ect.
     - Your preview and access tokens will be used by graphql to query contentful
         - See: components/lib/api.js, line 10 & 11

 4. Run 'npm run dev' from your command line.

+# Note: To launch this site, you will have to provide your environment variables to whatever platform you use.

 ### Navagating the code